tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * loan recommendations

-* The world of **classification** is vast.
-All forms and concepts of classification cannot be covered in one class.
-Ensure to pace the class and be cognizant of how long it takes to explain concepts.
-The key is to stay rooted in real-world and practical examples of how classification can be used within FinTech.
-Avoid getting bogged down in the statistical and mathematical detail for the algorithms.
-The focus should be placed on
+* The world of classification is vast; all forms and concepts of classification cannot be covered in one class.
+Be sure to pace the class and be cognizant of how long it takes to explain concepts.
+The key is to stay rooted in real-world, practical examples of how classification can be used in FinTech.
+Avoid getting bogged down in the statistical and mathematical details for the algorithms.
+Instead, focus should be placed on:

   * What the algorithm/model is

-  * What the algorithm/model does and FinTech use case
+  * What the algorithm/model does and its FinTech use case

   * How to train/enhance the algorithm/model

   * How to test algorithms/models and correctly handle false negatives and positives

-* This week's activities will use tools such as **imbalance-learn**, **scikit-learn**, and the **Lending Club**.
+* This week's activities will use tools such as **imbalance-learn**, **Scikit-learn**, and the **Lending Club**.

-  * **Imbalance-learn** and **scikit-learn** will need to be added to everyone's Python environments.
-Modules will need to be installed.
-Students can consult the [classification ecosystem install guide](../Supplemental/Machine_Learning_Env_Setup_Guide.md) for steps on how to verify both packages have been installed correctly.
+  * **Imbalance-learn** and **Scikit-learn** will need to be added to everyone's Python environments, and modules will need to be installed.
+Students can consult the [classification ecosystem install guide](../Supplemental/Machine_Learning_Env_Setup_Guide.md) for steps on how to verify that both packages have been installed correctly.

-  * **Lending club** will be used as a data source for this unit.
-Accounts will need to be created in order for data to be accessed.
+  * **Lending Club** will be used as a data source for this unit; accounts must be created for data to be accessed.

-  * Slack out the following links to students to use as resources.
+  * Slack out the following links for students to use as resources.
 There will be no time dedicated for in-class installation.

     * [Imbalance-Learn](https://imbalanced-learn.readthedocs.io/en/stable/)

     * [Scikit-Learn](https://scikit-learn.org/stable/)

 * Be sure to set the pace for the class.
 Encourage students to attend office hours if they feel lost or stuck.
-You might find that some students need additional assistance with the statistical concepts, and other students might need help with the application of machine learning models.
+Some students may need additional assistance with  statistical concepts, while others might need help with the application of machine learning models.

-  * Encourage students to work with partners for all assignments in order to promote collaborative information seeking.
+  * Promote collaborative learning by encouraging students to work with partners for all assignments.

-  * Remind students that additional research and practice will be required outside of class in order to reinforce and build competence in learning and evaluating trained models.
+  * Remind students that additional research and practice is required outside of class to reinforce and build competence in learning and evaluating trained models.

 ### Sample Class Video (Highly Recommended)

-* To watch an example class lecture, go here: [11.1 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=2c11bfa4-4430-4a42-906f-abbd01400914) Note that this video may not reflect the most recent lesson plan.
+* To watch an example class lecture, go here: [11.1 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=2c11bfa4-4430-4a42-906f-abbd01400914).
+Note that this video may not reflect the most recent lesson plan.

 ### Class Slides and Time Tracker